doc97/GOAPer/docs/weekly-report-3.md

 - During development I noticed a few bugs, bugs that did not show in my tests.
 The problems would have been discovered through integration tests.
 How important are they to use?
 I think I can use JUnit + Mockito for integration testing.
 Opinions or other suggestions?
-- Do you have any suggestions for scenario's that I could try to implement?
+- Do you have any suggestions for scenario's that I could try and implement?
 - Java's own collections seem to use `System.arraycopy`, am I allowed to use it?

 ## Next week